Old Greyhound Bus Station (Jackson, Mississippi): Freedom Ride to Jackson, Mississippi

 Freedom Riders were civil rights activists who rode interstate buses into the segregated southern United States, in 1961 and subsequent years, to challenge the non-enforcement of the United States Supreme Court decisions which had ruled segregated public buses to be unconstitutional.

 Jackson, Mississippi was planned as a stop on the Freedom Rides of May 1961.
 On May 28 that year, nine Freedom Riders arrived at the Greyhound Bus Station.
 Other groups had arrived four days earlier.
 Upon arrival, riders would seek access to facilities denied to non-whites, such as waiting areas designated "Whites Only."
 During the next four months, 329 people were arrested in the town, half of them black and half of them white, with a quarter being women.
 Part of the Freedom Riders' strategy was to overwhelm Jackson city jails by refusing bail.
 When Jackson's jails were full of riders arrested at Trailways and Greyhound facilities, Freedom Riders were transferred to Parchman penitentiary.

 Preservation

-Located within the southeast boundary of the Farish Street Neighborhood Historic District, the building was acquired by architect Robert Parker Adams in 1988 whose firm restored the station's exterior and interior.
-The state of Mississippi has placed an explanatory marker on the site.
+Located within the southeast boundary of the Farish Street Neighborhood Historic District, the building was acquired by architect Robert Parker Adams in 1988; his firm restored the station's exterior and interior.
+The state of Mississippi has placed an explanatory marker at the site.